 My Secondary Application asks me where my transcript should be sent – what should I write?

 The Registrar for Study Abroad is the Director of Study Abroad.
 All transcripts should be directed to our office.
 Please have your program sponsor mail transcripts to: Director of Study Abroad, Pomona College, 265 E. Bonita Ave., Claremont, CA 91711, tel.
 (909) 621-8154, fax.
 (909) 621-8591, email: firstname.lastname@example.org.

 Where can I get photos taken for my passport application and ISIC?

-The Office of Housing & Residential Life, downstairs in Sumner Hall, can take photos for your study abroad application and ISIC.
+The Office of Housing & Residential Life can take photos for your study abroad application and ISIC.
 The CUC Connection, at the south entrance of Honnold Mudd library, can take official passport photos.
 Most drugstores, such as CVS and Walgreens, offer an official passport photo service.

 I am ready to submit my application to the OSA -- what should I remember?

 - Your application must be complete to submit it online.

 - If you are still in the process of applying for your passport, indicate the date that you expect to receive it in your application.
 We will need a copy when you receive it.

 - You are responsible for mailing your secondary application directly to the program sponsor, unless you are applying to Athens, Cape Town-Globalization, Edinburgh, Tokyo, or UCL Molecular Bioscience and Neuroscience.